Maxpy226/Multihack/README.md

 For more guidelines, see the Guidelines.md file.

-This is the open source zip version, so you need to run the RUNBEFOREUSE.bat file at least once.
-Exe format with Installers will be coming soon.

 How to use PMP:

 Go into Multihack and go to Chat room (PMP).